indico/indico/docs/source/installation/translations.rst

 Indico comes with a number of languages by default.
 In release 3.2, those are:
-English (default), French, Portuguese, Spanish, Chinese, Ukrainian, Polish, Mongolian, Turkish and German, Czech and Italian (in the order of integration).
+English (default), French, Portuguese, Spanish, Chinese, Ukrainian, Polish, Mongolian, Turkish, German, Czech, Italian, Hungarian and Swedish (in the order of integration).
 Additional languages are being prepared on the `Transifex platform <https://www.transifex.com/indico/>`_.